 The key to a successful employee rewards and recognition program

 The not-so-magic formula of improving employee engagement is knowing how to recognize and reward employees, especially your high-performers.
 The goal is to celebrate employees for their achievements, hard work or a job well done.
 Not every employee rewards and recognition program will be the same — it’s about focusing on meaningful employee appreciation.
 (P.S.
 This doesn’t necessarily mean handing out cash.)

 Here are 9 low-cost ways to reward employees:

 Sometimes a simple “thank you” can do wonders, especially in a public forum — like an all-company meeting or an email blast.
 (Pro tip: Bcc your company alias to avoid unleashing a slew of reply-alls.)

 In an age of emails and texts, a simple handwritten note really stands out.
-Take a few moments to write out your thanks in a nice card or even grab a colorful Post-it® note.
+Take a few moments to write out your thanks in a nice card or even grab a colorful piece of paper or sticky note.

 If employees are putting in extra hours or weekend time to finish a project, consider offering an extra day off — or letting them take off a few hours early on a Friday.

 If employees usually pay for parking or public transportation, offer a reward of one month of free parking, a bus pass or a gas card.

 Individual massages can be expensive, but if you want to reward a big group of employees, consider hiring a masseuse for the day and offering 15-minute chair massages.